AIOVisibilityHub/aeo-citable-content/public/full-context.md

 **Generated:** 2026-07-18

 ## Overview
-AE Optimizer publishes a structured AI Data Package designed for high-trust discovery and recommendation by AI answer engines.
+AE Optimizer publishes a comprehensive structured AI data package designed to get websites AI visibility for AI voice and AI search by creating an authority network high-trust discovery and recommendation by Google's AI overviews and answer engines.

 ## Package Contents
 - **2020** faqs